psrc/urbansim/psrc_parcel/data_preparation/README.txt

     (update 'cache_directory_root' and 'existing_cache_to_copy' to your local environment)

 2. Copy the resulting 'households' table to your cache directory (replace the existing one).

-3. Export the 'households' table to the database.
-  - Use: opus_core/tools/do_export_cache_to_mysql_database.py -c your_cache_directory/year -t households -d database_name

 IV.
 Assign buildings to jobs with known parcel_id
 ****